 It became a center where parents of local Korean business owners could stay during the day — a convenient way for the business owners to check on and visit their parents during

 the workdays.
-In 1999, the center moved to its current location on Federal St. near
+In 1999, the center moved to Federal St. near Greenmount Ave.
+That location

 Mr. Charles Pang — whose father was a minister in Korea — was instrumental in establishing the church.
 As more Korean immigrants settled in the Baltimore area and the Lovely Lane Church embarked on a remodeling project, the congregation subsequently moved to alternate locations and expanded into several branches.
 These include the American Methodist Church in Glen Burnie, the Wilson Memorial Methodist Church on University Parkway, and the Bethel Presbyterian Church in Ellicott City.
 The community established a Korean language school for their children at the Wilson Memorial Methodist Church location.

 Arriving in 1955, Jane Younghee Lew was one of Baltimore’s first Korean immigrants.
 She was a doctor of internal medicine who cared for Korean senior citizens in a small office on North Avenue with her assistant, Mrs. Bae.
 Dr. Lew purchased the property at 1910 North Charles Street after a fire in the mid-1980s and remodeled it as a mini-mall containing an office, clothing shops, social service center, herbal medicine office, travel agency and a restaurant.

 A replica of a Silla period gold crown was displayed near the entrance to the restaurant, which was named Gaya.
 (Silla was a kingdom located in southeastern Korean peninsula during the 6th-9th centuries.
 Gaya was another Korean kingdom, which was contemporary with and located west of Silla.)